Who's Who in Musicals: Ro - Ru

 A hilarious comic actress with a superb operatic soprano voice, Routledge made her London musical debut in Zuleika (1957).
 She played the title role in the London production of Little Mary Sunshine (1962), and won a Tony for Best Actress in a Musical when she made her Broadway debut as "Alice Challice" in Jule Styne and Yip Harburg's Darling of the Day (1968).
 That short-lived show was the first in a string of seemingly jinxed American stage projects for Routledge.
 She played a parade of Presidential wives in 1600 Pennsylvania Avenue (1976) and the jittery "Veta Dowd" in Say Hello to Harvey (1981) that closed before reaching New York.

 Routledge delighted audiences as "Ruth" in the acclaimed NY Shakespere Festival's Central Park production of Pirates of Penzance (1980), but did not stay for the Broadway run that followed.
 Returning to the UK, she won new fame as the insufferable housewife "Hyacinth Bucket" ("It's Bouquet!") in the popular BBC2 sitcom Keeping Up Appearances.
 Routledge continues to make frequent stage and television appearances in Britain.
 After winning an Olivier Award for her performance as "The Old Lady" in a Scottish Opera production of Candide (1988), she played "Aunt Nettie" in the National Theatre production of Carousel (1992).
 Her non-musical roles included "Queen Mary" in Crown Matrimonial (2008) and "Myra" in Admission: One Shilling (2011).
+Never married, Routledge was appointed OBE in 1993 and CBE in 2004.

 b.
 Dec.
 14, 1870 (Bath, UK) - d.
 June 15, 1964 (London, UK)